HEART-MET/pytorch-i3d/README.md

 ### Fine tune the I3D model on your dataset

 The original source repository contains models trained on the Charades dataset (see [original README](https://github.com/piergiaj/pytorch-i3d)).
-This repository contains the code to fine-tune the RGB Charades model on a new dataset, namely, the training dataset from the [ICSR 2022 HEART-MET Activity Recognition Challenge](https://codalab.lisn.upsaclay.fr/competitions/8189).
+This repository contains the code to fine-tune the RGB Charades model on a new dataset, namely, the training datasets from the [HEART-MET Activity Recognition Challenge](https://codalab.lisn.upsaclay.fr/competitions/16096).
+A separate model will have to be trained for dataset A and dataset B.

 To train this model, update the path to the dataset, labels, and the logs directory in `run.sh` and run the script: